 Building an Eco Friendly Home Isn't That Much Better For the Environment

 This statement has been shown to be false.
 The building process of an eco-home means fewer chemicals and toxic products are used and released into the environment.
 It also results in a home that consumes less energy and is more efficient.
 All this means a lighter carbon footprint.

 Comparatively, conventional homes that are cheaply built and manufactured quickly are commonly made with materials that are toxic and degrade more rapidly.
 They frequently represent a health hazard for their occupants.

 Building green homes is still relatively new and unproven

 Some of the designs and methodologies used in building a green home have been around for centuries.
 Thanks to some recent progress in technologies, materials for eco-homes are now easier to access and more dependable than ever before.

 Eco-homes, just like any other kind of home, are held to high local building standards.
 They're required to meet all building codes to ensure safety and durability.

 Eco-Homes Aren't Viable In Colder Climates

 Many people think that, while green homes may be suitable in California, they just won't stand up to Chicago's colder weather.
 This, too, is untrue.
-Environmentally friendly homes are built to be better insulated against extreme outdoor weather, be it the frigid cold of winter or the stifling heat of summer.
+Environmentally friendly custom homes are built to be better insulated against extreme outdoor weather, be it the frigid cold of winter or the stifling heat of summer.
 Eco-homes also utilize more energy efficient means to heat the air inside.